RGB vs. HSL: Choosing the Right Color Model for Digital Displays

 Traditional rgb() and hsl() default to sRGB color space.

-But in 2026, P3 displays are widespread.
+P3 displays are now common.
 CSS Color Level 4 introduces:

 color(display-p3 1 0 0)

-HSL remains ideal for systematic design, but developers pursuing maximum vibrancy must understand gamut limitations.
+HSL works well for design systems, but developers who need maximum color range should understand gamut limitations.

 Decision Matrix: Choosing the Right Model by Role